ACUFO indexHome

 State/Department: Cologne (Germany) Liege (Belgium)

-City: Aachen, Verviers, Spa
+City or place: Aachen, Verviers, Spa

 Witnesses data: